HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        For simplicity you're going to use some constants here.
-In a real world application you'll need secure configuration management of course.<br>
+        For simplicity, we are going to provide you with a testnet account that pays the gas for the transactions.
+In a real world application you will need secure configuration management of course.<br>
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">